articulate/tinygen/README.md

 To publish a new version, just:

 ```
+yarn version
-yarn publish
+npm publish
 ```

-You will be prompted for a new version number, the package will be rebuilt, and then pushed to both `git` and `npm`.
+You will be prompted for a new version number, the package will be rebuilt, and the tag pushed to `git`.
+The second step is required for now until https://github.com/yarnpkg/yarn/issues/1694 is resolved.